About The AgriFood ATP

 The AgriFood ATP Community:

 Over the last five years the AgriFood ATP Partners have been pleased and proud to work with hundreds of members of the agrifood industry in delivering course, workshops, events and e-Learning.
-Even if you're not currently attending a course you can be a part of our community by attending one of our events, joining our LinkedIn Group, following us on Twitter, subscribing to our newsletter or posting a job on our jobs board.
+Even if you're not currently attending a course you can be a part of our community by attending one of our events, joining our LinkedIn Group, following us on Twitter or subscribing to our newsletter.

 How we work with and benefit agrifood businesses: